AayushMohan/Uber-App-Clone/plan.md

 4. Plot a random point on a map ✅
 5. Get coordinates from a location ✅
 6. Add the pickup and dropoff as markers on the map ✅
+7. Add a auto zoom to be able to zoom into the markers ✅